-- (e) Conduct on premises. - (1) Each occupant and visitor to a Short Term Rental shall comply with all applicable provisions of the City's Code, including, without limitation: noise and disorderly conduct restrictions from Chapter 82, Offenses and Miscellaneous Provisions; litter prohibition from Chapter 50, Environment; and others such as parking, and trespassing provisions.
-No occupant of or visitor to a Short Term Rental shall cause or permit a public nuisance to be maintained on such property.
-This information shall be included in the rental agreement and inside the Short Term Rental as specified in Subsection (7), Tenant Indoor Notification, below. - (2) All Occupants shall be informed in writing of relevant City ordinance including, but not limited to, the City's nuisance and water conservation ordinances by the Owner/Operator of the Short Term Rental. - (3) Excessive noise or other disturbance outside the Short Term Rental is prohibited between the hours of 10:00 p.m. and 8:00 a.m.
-This includes, but is not limited to, decks, portals, porches, balconies, patios, hot tubs, pools, saunas or spas. - (4) No sleeping outdoors. - (f) Signage.
-Signage shall be in compliance with the City's current Sign Code. - (g) Tenant Indoor Notification.
-The Operator shall post in a conspicuous location of the Dwelling the following minimum information: - (1) Maximum number of occupants. - (2) Location of required off-street parking, other available parking and prohibition of parking on landscaped areas. - (3) Quiet hours and noise restrictions. - (4) Restrictions of outdoor facilities. - (5) 24 hour contact person and phone number. - (6) Property cleanliness requirements. - (7) Trash pick-up requirements, including location of trash cans. - (8) Flooding hazards and evacuation routes.
-Including information on the emergency siren system. - (9) Emergency numbers. - (10) Notice that failure to conform to the occupancy and parking requirements is a violation of the City's Municipal Code and occupant or visitor can be cited. - (11) Other useful information about the community. - (h) Rental Agreement Notification.
-The rental agreement between the owner/operator of the Short Term Rental and the occupant shall include by attachment, all of the information provided on the Tenant Indoor Notification signage.
+- (c) Short term rental decal display.
+As part of a short term rental permit, the city issued short term rental decal shall be posted on the front of each short term rental in a location that is accessible and legible to an individual at the entry of the short term rental, or via an electronic database available to emergency responders and code enforcement officers as provided by the city. - (d) Advertising.
+The short term rental permit number, maximum occupancy as permitted, and life-safety inspection expiration date must be listed in all advertising for the short term rental. - (e) Parking.
+A minimum of one (1) off-street parking space, not including the garage, per sleeping room shall be provided.
+No required parking shall be permitted within public right-of-way or access easements as defined by city and state regulations regarding parking. - (f) Life safety. - (1) All building and fire related construction shall conform to the city's adopted building codes. - (2) A 2A:10B:C type fire extinguisher (a standard five-pound extinguisher) shall be properly mounted within 75 feet of all portions of the structure on each floor and will be maintained in accordance with the manufacturer's specifications. - (3) Every sleeping room shall have at least one operable emergency escape and rescue opening. - (4) An evacuation plan shall be posted conspicuously in each sleeping room. - (g) Conduct on premises. - (1) Each occupant and visitor to a short term rental shall comply with all applicable provisions of the City Code, including, without limitation: noise and disorderly conduct restrictions from chapter 82, Offenses and miscellaneous provisions; litter prohibition from chapter 50, Environment; and others such as parking, and trespassing provisions.
+No occupant of or visitor to a short term rental shall cause or permit a public nuisance to be maintained on such property.
+This information shall be included in the rental agreement and inside the short term rental as specified in subsection (7), Tenant indoor notification, below. - (2) All occupants shall be informed in writing of relevant city ordinances including, but not limited to, the city's nuisance, water conservation, noise and disorderly conduct ordinances by the owner/operator of the short term rental. - (3) Excessive noise or other disturbance outside the short term rental is prohibited between the hours of 10:00 p.m. and 8:00 a.m.
+This includes, but is not limited to, decks, portals, porches, balconies, patios, hot tubs, pools, saunas or spas. - (4) No sleeping is allowed outdoors. - (h) Signage.
+Signage shall be in compliance with the city's current sign code. - (i) Tenant indoor notification.
+The operator shall post in a conspicuous location of the dwelling the following minimum information: - (1) Maximum number of occupants. - (2) Location of required off-street parking, other available parking and prohibition of parking on landscaped areas. - (3) Quiet hours and noise restrictions. - (4) Restrictions of outdoor facilities.

-5.17-5 Short Term Rental Permit.
+- (5) 24-hour contact person and phone number. - (6) Property cleanliness requirements. - (7) Trash pick-up requirements, including location of trash cans. - (8) Flooding hazards and evacuation routes.
+Including information on the emergency siren system. - (9) Emergency numbers. - (10) Notice that failure to conform to the occupancy and parking requirements is a violation of the City Code and occupant or visitor can be cited. - (11)Other useful information about the community. - (j) Rental agreement notification.
+The rental agreement between the owner/operator of the short term rental and the occupant shall include by attachment, all of the information provided on the tenant indoor notification signage.

+5.17-5.
+Short term rental permit.